girlscript/winter-of-contributing/Web_Development/FrontEnd/CSS_Classes_And_IDs/README.md

 x.innerHTML = "Embedded by JavaScript";
 ```

-Output is
+Output is <br>
 ![IDs JS](Images/IDs_JavaScript_Demonstration.png)

 In the above output, only the first heading is visible and the `<h2>` is not visible if the ID name is same.

-On inspecting the element in any suitable browser,
+On inspecting the element in any suitable browser, <br>
 ![Inspect Element](Images/Inspect_Element_CSS_IDs.png)

 The `<h2>` content is not visible on inspecting.